ECB cuts rates deeper into negative territory, relaunches massive stimulus plan

 The ECB ended its bond-buying program in December 2018 despite growth concerns.
 "This decision has been taken in the presence of a strong economy with increasing uncertainty,” Draghi said at the time.

-Thursday’s decision is the second to last under the leadership of President Mario Draghi, who will be replaced by former International Monetary Fund Chairman Christine Lagarde when his term ends on Oct.
+Draghi will be replaced by former International Monetary Fund Chairman Christine Lagarde when his term ends on Oct.
 31. Lagarde will be the first woman to head the ECB.

 What do you think?